Power BI is a business analytics tool used for analyzing, visualizing and publishing data.

 - It provides capabilities like interactive dashboards, Query editor and data warehousing

-- SQL server and power Bi both uses DAX syntax, hence it works well with SQL server.
+- SQL server and power Bi both use DAX syntax, hence it works well with the SQL server.

 - Integrating with Azure Services.

 - Power Bi embedded can be used to embed your visuals into your apps.

 Power BI can connect to a large range of data sources like relational databases(SQL), Non-relational databases(MongoDB), Web content, Azure cloud platform, Direct query, Online services(GitHub) and local files (XML, JSON, CSV).

 How to load a.CSV Data source

 - Data sources are loaded by clicking on the Get Data button in the Home Screen